 In canonical FL systems, the centralized server updates the global model based on the uploaded gradients from the clients.
-However, the training efficiency is highly affected by the delays in computation and communication of the gradients.
+However, the training efficiency is critically affected by the delays in computing and communicating the gradients.
 Particularly, the server may need to wait for a few straggling clients in each training epoch.
 To characterize this phenomenon, we describe the computation and communication models in the next subsection.